mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{key-schedule}}.
 That is, if the `epoch` value in the Welcome message is `n`, then the `init_secret` value is `init_secret_[n]`.
-The new member can combine this init secret with the update secret transmitted in the corresponding Add message to get the epoch secret for the epoch in which it is added.
-No secrets from prior epochs are revealed to the new member.
+The new member can combine this init secret with the update secret resulting from the corresponding Add message to get the epoch secret for the epoch in which it is added.

 Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group